smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "Kleomenes?
 As treasurer, perhaps you have economic concerns about losing a harbor master?"

 Kleomenes stared at his hands.
-The redirected grain shipments, the hidden accounts, the gold slowly being moved to Syracuse; any of it could surface if Theron looked closely enough.

-"No concerns," he whispered.
+"No concerns." he whispered.

 "Excellent.
 Unity in leadership."
 Theron moved back to the railing.
 "The people need to see their council stands together.
 That we all agree: loyalty is not optional."